ibm-cloud-docs/EventStreams/eventstreams145.md

 use plan-name = **messagehub ibm.message.hub.enterprise.3nodes.2tb**

-In addition to the above, if you select private endpoints and wish to further restrict access to only known VSIs with specific VPCs, you can add an IP whitelist via the CLI by appending as follows.
+In addition, if you select private endpoints and want to further restrict access to only known VSIs with specific VPCs, you can add an IP allowlist via the CLI by appending as follows:

 ```
 ibmcloud resource service-instance-create <instance-name> <plan-name> <region> --service-endpoints private -p '{"private_ip_whitelist":["CIDR1","CIDR2"]}' "